 - A wine manufacturer’s license.
 If you’re producing and selling your own wine, you’ll also need a manufacturer’s license.
 This demonstrates to the government that you have the means to grow and ferment your own wine.
 If you’re a wine reseller, you won’t need this license.

 - State winery license.
-Each state requires wine sellers to fill out this form in order to package and ship wine.
+Each state requires wine sellers to fill out this form when learning how to ship wine.
 This license is important because it may be used by someone who doesn’t manufacture wine, but ships the wine of a manufacturer.

 - State retail license.
 The government requires this document from anyone who plans to commercially sell wine.
 Commercial sales channels for wine include catering, bartending, pubs, shops, malls, and eCommerce.
 Bear in mind that even if you already have local licensing or permits to sell wine, your state’s laws for eCommerce may be different.